The Truth About Golden Retrievers With Blue Eyes

 Golden Retriever Breed Standard: Brown Eyes

 Golden Retrievers with blue eyes are not conforming to the breed standard for the Golden Retriever.
-People may incorrectly identify these dogs as Goldens and this can lead to them ending up in shelters or being euthanize.
-If you are looking for a Golden Retriever, ensure that the dog you are considering has brown eyes.
+People may incorrectly identify these dogs as Goldens, leading to them ending up in shelters or being euthanized.
+If you are looking for a Golden Retriever, ensure the dog you are considering has brown eyes.
 If you are unsure of the color of a dog’s eyes, ask the owner to show you the dog’s eyes.

 There is a gene that affects eye color in Golden Retrievers, and it is unknown how much of this gene is responsible for blue eyes.
-Before deciding on a dog, carefully assess its appearance and behavior and consider factors such as age, health, and size.
+Before deciding on a dog, carefully assess its appearance and behaviour and conage, health, and factors size factors.
 Also, carefully read breed standards and dog breed-specific guidelines before deciding on a dog breed.

 Golden Retriever Puppies May Have Blue Eyes